jrp2014/smuggler2/README.md

 library is not widely used, so the use here can, no doubt, be optimised.

 The library is needed because the annotated AST that GHC generates does not have enough information to reconstitute the original source.
-For example, certain keywords, brackets, commas and formatting layout are lost. `ghc-exactprint` provides parsers that preserve this information, which is stored in a separate `Anns` `Map` is used to generate properly formatted source text.
+Some parts of the renamed syntax tree (for example, imports) are not found in the typechecked one. `ghc-exactprint` provides parsers that preserve this information, which is stored in a separate `Anns` `Map` used to generate properly formatted source text.

 To make manipulation of GHC's AST and `ghc-exactprint`'s `Anns` easier, `ghc-exactprint` provides a set of Transform functions.
 These are intended to facilitate